Darxo/Hardened/README.md

 - **Reinforced Throwing Net** now has 8 Weight (up from 2)
 - **Sergeant's Sash** now only provides the +10 Resolve if its user has the perk **Rally the Troops**
 - **Sipar** is now called **Sipar Shield** (just like in Vanilla)
-- **Spider Poison** now only applies/uses-up by Weapon Attacks.
+- **Spider Poison** now costs 300 Crowns (up from 150).
+It now only applies/uses-up by Weapon Attacks.
 It no longer has a Action Point discount when used during Round 1.
 It now deals 15 Damage per turn (up from 10)
 - **Smoked Ham** now has a Stacksize of 30 (up from 25) and cost 115 Crowns (up from 95)
 - **Strange Meat** now has a Stacksize of 20 (down from 25) and costs 35 Crowns (down from 50)
 - **Strange Mushrooms** now cost 200 Crowns (up from 100)